 Answer two: “It would be a challenge, but I love to be challenged.
 I’m no stranger to hard work, and I’ve been able to use that in situations where I’ve needed to adapt and learn things quickly.
 I was the youngest person at my job to become a certified instructor, and I finished the training in half the amount of time as my coworkers.
 When I wasn’t getting up at five a.m. every morning to practice, I was studying the certification and teaching materials to pass the tests.
 When I did become an instructor, I wasn’t used to talking to people all day, but I quickly fell in love with socializing and building relationships with my students.
 Most of my first-time students continuously come back and request to have me as an instructor because of the rapport I build with them.
 I’m constantly challenging myself to be the most-booked instructor.
 I love my job, but I’m eager to expand my skills, learn a lot more, and sink my teeth into something more long-term.
 I’m really interested in sales, and my communication and relationship-building skills as an instructor could be very transferable to a sales role.
 I have a competitive edge I think would fit really well in a sales role.”

 This answer is highly-specific and enthusiastic.
 He didn’t speak negatively about his current job.
 He didn’t speak in platitudes or put the responsibility on the interviewer to interpret vague, roundabout answers into an actual pitch for him.
-He didn’t beat around the bush.
+And he didn’t beat around the bush.

 His answer gives the interviewer multiple concrete examples of his best qualities: he’s dedicated, reliable, and personable.
 He learns quickly, he’s good at building relationships, he’s competitive with himself, and he’s hungry to learn and be challenged, which are all qualities an employer would be excited by during the hiring process.